 He often combines other materials with limestone ; such as bronze, corten steel and stainless steel, in these larger works.

-2010 saw another move back to Cork and is presently working at The National Sculpture Factory
+2010 saw another move back to Cork where he worked at The National Sculpture Factory until 2016.

 - Large scale sculptures in the grounds of Cara National School, Mayfield, Cork Stainless steel, bronze and limestone